nrwl/nx/docs/angular/api-nest/schematics/class.md

 Type: `string`

-The name of resulting Nest schematic file
+The name of generated schematic

 ### project